2014 Young Cattlemen’s Committee Officers

-Secretary Trevor Airola grew up in Calaveras County on his family’s cow/calf ranch and serves as the 2013 YCC Secretary.
-Majoring in Agriculture Science and Education at Chico State, Airola has had a strong passion for the beef cattle industry his whole life and spent many hours helping fellow local cattlemen during slow times on his family’s ranch as a kid.
-Although he sold his own cattle when he moved to Chico to begin his college career, Airola plans to return to his home town in Angel’s Camp after graduation to pursue a career as a high school animal science and agriculture mechanics instructor while also continuing his ranching responsibilities.
-His goal for this next year as a YCC officer is to inspire more active membership, as well as help members learn how to more effectively communicate with beef consumers to promote the beef industry.
+Vice Chair Trevor Airola grew up in Calaveras County on his family’s cow/calf ranch.
+An Agriculture Science and Education major at California State University, Chico, Airola has had a strong passion for the beef cattle industry his whole life and spent many hours helping fellow local cattlemen during slow times on his family’s ranch as a kid.
+Although he sold his own cattle when he moved to Chico to begin his college career, Airola plans to return to his hometown in Angels Camp after graduation to pursue a career as a high school animal science and agriculture mechanics instructor while also continuing his ranching responsibilities.
+His goal for this next year as a YCC officer is to inspire more active membership, as well as help members learn how to more effectively communicate with beef consumers to promote the industry.

 Secretary Kellie Mancino was born and raised on her family ranch in San Benito County.
 Mancino is a second year Agriculture Science student at Cal Poly San Luis Obispo with the goal of becoming a high school Agriculture Teacher and Advisor with hopes of eliminating agriculture illiteracy and promoting the beef industry.
 Mancino is very involved in the Cal Poly Beef Department as well as promoting agriculture as a member of Agriculture Communicators of Tomorrow.
 Her goals as an YCC state officer are to increase the involvement of all members on the state level as well as increasing interaction between the different campuses.